jkransen/framboos/README.md

 OutPin will accept NewValue(boolean) messages, and set the output pin accordingly.
 SerialPortActor acccepts SendMessage messages as well, and will send the containing String over the serial line.

+Wired up like this, incoming serial input will be sent back with a prefix, and make the LED light up.
+Pressing the button will light the LED as well, and send a text over the serial line.
+Releasing the button will make the LED go off (even if it was triggered by incoming serial text).

 Pin assignment
 --------------